MitchellGerdisch/pulumi-work/resource-search/README.md

 * The fully qualified stackname that the resource belongs to.

 # TODOs
-* Automatically find the orgs a user belongs to.
 * Generate a CSV of all the stacks resource Ids that can then be used for searching.

 # Build Notes